 Serve the ground beef and cabbage hot.

 Meat substitutes: Ground turkey or chicken.
 Italian sausage.
 Add some chopped slices of bacon.

-Additions: Shredded carrots, green bell pepper, green onions, top with cheddar cheese, substitute Rotel for the diced tomatoes.
+Additions: Shredded carrots, green bell pepper, and green onions, top with cheddar cheese, and substitute Rotel for the diced tomatoes.

 The flavor of the casserole is just as good the next day.

 Here are some more tasty recipes to try:

 - Dinner ideas with Hamburger and potatoes